 As is the case with other biopharmaceutical companies, our success is heavily dependent on intellectual property, particularly patents.
 Obtaining and enforcing patents in the biopharmaceutical industry involves both technological and legal complexity and is therefore costly, time consuming and inherently uncertain.
 Patent reform legislation in the United States and other countries, including the Leahy-Smith America Invents Act, or the Leahy-Smith Act, signed into law in September 2011, could increase those uncertainties and costs.
-The Leahy-Smith Act includes a number of significant changes to U.S. patent law.
-These include provisions that affect the way patent applications are prosecuted, redefine prior art and provide more efficient and cost-effective avenues for competitors to challenge the validity of patents.
-In addition, the Leahy-Smith Act has transformed the U.S. patent system into a "first to file" system.
+The Leahy-Smith Act included a number of significant changes to U.S. patent law.
+These include provisions that affect the way patent applications are prosecuted, redefine prior art and provide more efficient and cost-effective avenues for competitors to challenge the validity of patents, for example, via post grant review and inter partes review proceedings at the USPTO.
+In addition, the Leahy-Smith Act transformed the U.S. patent system into a "first to file" system.
 The first-to-file provisions, however, only became effective in March 2013.
-Accordingly, it is not yet clear what, if any, impact the Leahy-Smith Act will have on the operation of our business.
 However, the Leahy-Smith Act and its implementation could make it more difficult to obtain patent protection for our inventions and increase the uncertainties and costs surrounding the prosecution of our or our collaboration partners' patent applications and the enforcement or defense of our or our collaboration partners' issued patents, all of which could harm our business, results of operations and financial condition.